-The Company's loans are mostly to customers within Oklahoma and approximately 62% of loans are secured by real estate.
+The Company's loans are currently 82% held by BancFirst and 18% held by Pegasus and Worthington.
+In addition, approximately 67% of the Company's loans are secured by real estate.
 Credit risk on loans is managed through limits on amounts loaned to individual and related borrowers, underwriting standards and loan monitoring procedures.
 The amounts and types of collateral obtained, if any, to secure loans are based upon the Company's underwriting standards and management's credit evaluation.
 Collateral varies, but may include real estate, equipment, accounts receivable, inventory, livestock and securities.
 The Company's interest in collateral is secured through filing mortgages and liens, and in some cases, by possession of the collateral.

 The allowance for credit losses is measured on a collective (pool) basis when similar risk characteristics exist.
-In connection with our adoption of ASC 326, changes were made to our primary portfolio segments to align with the methodology applied in determining the allowance for credit losses with and expected loss methodology ("CECL").
 The Company has identified the following portfolio segments, which includes the applicable weighted average remaining life, and measures the allowance for credit losses using the vintage loss analysis adjusted for qualitative factors:

 Portfolio Segments Life (in years)

 Real estate:

-Commercial real estate owner occupied 8
+Commercial real estate owner occupied 9

 Commercial real estate non-owner occupied 6

 Construction and development < 60 months 3

 Construction residential real estate < 60 months 1

-Residential real estate first lien 13
+Residential real estate first lien 14

 Residential real estate all other 7

-Farmland 12
+Farmland 13

 Commercial and agricultural non-real estate 3

 Consumer non-real estate 4

 Oil and gas 2

-Other loans 10

-(2) Includes PPP loans held for investment of \$80.4 million, net of unamortized processing fees of \$2.0 million at December 31, 2021 and \$652.7 million, net of unamortized processing fees of \$14.5 million at December 31, 2020.
+(2) Includes PPP loans held for investment of \$1.1 million, net of unamortized processing fees of \$0 at December 31, 2022 and \$80.4 million, net of unamortized processing fees of \$2.0 million at December 31, 2021.